-The phase-locked loop allows the internal oscillator to be synchronized to an external source via the PLLIN pin.
+The phase-locked loop allows the internal oscillator to be synchronized to an external source via the FCB/PLLIN pin.
 The output of the phase detector at the PLLFLTR pin is also the DC frequency control input of the oscillator that operates over a 260kHz to 550kHz range corresponding to a DC voltage input from 0V to 2.4V.
 When locked, the PLL aligns the turn on of the top MOSFET to the rising edge of the synchronizing signal.
-When PLLIN is left open, the PLLFLTR pin goes low, forcing the oscillator to minimum frequency.